dminca/dminca.github.io/content/posts/istio-conf-21.md

 ---

 For those who might not know, IstioCon was happening previous week 22-26 Feb '21.
-Luckily the videos are still there, so if you want to check what's been discussed you can still do it https://events.istio.io/istiocon-2021/, it's nice that you can login with Apple ID also ;)
+Luckily the videos are still there, so if you want to check what's been discussed you can still do it https://events.istio.io/istiocon-2021/, it's nice that you can login with Apple ID also :wink:

 # What I found interesting